Tommy Maxwell: College career

 Maxwell lettered in football at Texas A&M University from 1966 to 1968.
 In the 1967 season, he helped the Aggies win a Southwest Conference (SWC) title after a 0–4 start.
 The Aggies were invited to play the Cotton Bowl Classic, in which they defeated the Alabama Crimson Tide.
 Maxwell caught a TD pass and made an interception in that game.
 Coach Gene Stallings is quoted as saying, "Tommy will hurt you on either side of the ball."
 He was also named a first-team All-SWC wide receiver in the same season and a first-team All-American defensive back in 1968.
 Maxwell was inducted in to the A&M Hall of Fame in 1991.
 In the 1969 NFL/AFL draft, he was picked by the Baltimore Colts in the second round (51st overall).
 He helped the Colts win Super Bowl V against the Dallas Cowboys as a cornerback.
 He is the Founder of COACHES OUTREACH, a national Christian ministry to coaches and their wives.
 Maxwell played 6 years in the NFL for the Oakland Raiders (John Madden) and Houston Oilers (Bum Phillips).
 A neck injury ended his career.

 Professional career

-Maxwell was selected in the second round by the Baltimore Colts.
+Maxwell was selected in the second round of the 1969 NFL draft by the Baltimore Colts.
 He helped the Colts beat the Dallas Cowboys in Super Bowl V as a cornerback.
 Tommy also played for the Oakland Raiders (John Madden-'71-73) and Houston Oilers (Bum Phillips- '74).
 A career-ending neck injury forced Maxwell to retire after the 1974 season.